flenniken/statictea/docs/runCommand.md

 * [bareIfAndIf0](#bareifandif0) &mdash; Handle the bare if/if0.
 * [andOrFunctions](#andorfunctions) &mdash; Return the and/or function's value and the position after.
 * [getArguments](#getarguments) &mdash; Get the function arguments and the position of each.
-* [getFunctionValueAndPos](#getfunctionvalueandpos) &mdash; Return the function's value and the position after it.
+* [getFunctionValuePosSi](#getfunctionvaluepossi) &mdash; Return the function's value and the position after it.
 * [runBoolOp](#runboolop) &mdash; Evaluate the bool expression and return a bool value.
 * [runCompareOp](#runcompareop) &mdash; Evaluate the comparison and return a bool value.
 * [getCondition](#getcondition) &mdash; Return the bool value of the condition expression and the position after it.
 * [getBracketedVarValue](#getbracketedvarvalue) &mdash; Return the value of the bracketed variable and the position after the trailing whitespace.
 * [listLoop](#listloop) &mdash; Make a new list from an existing list.
-* [getValueAndPos](#getvalueandpos) &mdash; Return the value and position of the item that the start parameter points at which is a string, number, variable, list, or condition.
+* [getValuePosSi](#getvaluepossi) &mdash; Return the value and position of the item that the start parameter points at which is a string, number, variable, list, or condition.
 * [runBareFunction](#runbarefunction) &mdash; Handle bare function: if, if0, return, warn and log.
 * [runStatement](#runstatement) &mdash; Run one statement and return the variable dot name string, operator and value.
 * [skipSpaces](#skipspaces) &mdash;